From The Beast to Roseonly, winning in China’s lucrative flower market

 In 2015, the floral e-commerce outfits Reflower and flowerplus have been established.
 Dissatisfied with only providing services for certain occasions (such as weddings and festivals), they took the initiative to introduce affordable fresh flowers to the mass market.
 They launched a monthly model, namely four “mystery boxes” of flowers delivered weekly for $15 (99 RMB) per month.
 Back when traditional brick-and-mortar flower shops dominated the market, a single bouquet sold above that fee was more than common. — due to complex supply chains and store operating costs.
 With its innovative character and affordable price, the monthly model quickly became fashionable.

 Thanks to the rise of Douyin and other “interest e-commerce” platforms, many merchants have started selling affordable flowers through live streaming.
 Take @花仙子鲜花, a seller with 1.35 million subscribers on Douyin: products sold in user’s live streaming sessions all cost less than $12 (RMB 80) and most bouquets cost around $5.4 (RMB 34.9).
-Some Douyin sellers have even built their own communities of customers, from which they receive advance payments for group purchases, and gain a large number of orders by encouraging existing members to recruit WeChat friends to join at a low price level.
+Some Douyin sellers have even built their own communities of customers, from which they receive advance payments for bulk purchases, and gain a large number of orders by encouraging existing members to recruit WeChat friends to join them at a low price.

 Sold through live streaming on Douyin and Taobao, Flowerplus attracts consumers mainly through discounted pre-sale prices.
 He then supplies according to the number of pre-sold products.
 With this model, the brand can relatively accurately know the products preferred by customers and the number requested.
 Meanwhile, he can prepare the stock accordingly to avoid wastage.